Exhibition and Book Proposal

 Later, during World War II, Allied and Axis countries dropped gummed “paper bullets” or “confetti soldiers” from the sky as a form of psychological warfare to demoralize both troops and civilians.
 During the 1960s and ’70s American civil rights era, paper “night raiders” protested the war in Vietnam and U.S. imperialism, calling for racial and gender equity among blacks, whites, men, and women.
 Colorful, lightweight German spuckies have also been used for several decades to combat fascism and sexism and to comment on environmental issues.

-Drawing from the private collection of Catherine Tedford, the exhibition and publication features thousands of original, unused political stickers from Canada, Egypt, England, Germany, Indonesia, Mexico, Russia, Spain, Ukraine, the United States, and other countries, dating from the early 20th century to present day.
+Drawing from the private collection of Catherine Tedford, the exhibition and publication feature thousands of original, unused political stickers from Canada, Egypt, England, Germany, Indonesia, Mexico, Russia, Spain, Ukraine, the United States, and other countries, dating from the early 20th century to present day.
 Stickers are organized by geographic location, date, and subject, including gender and sexuality, labor and workers’ rights, racism, surveillance, war and conflict, the environment, and police reform, among others (see below).

 Catherine Tedford, gallery director at St. Lawrence University (Canton, NY, USA), first discovered street stickers while visiting Berlin in 2003 and has since collected over 18,000 original, unused examples from countries around the world.
 A two-time recipient of a DAAD German Academic Exchange Service grant, she has traveled to Berlin over 20 times to study street stickers.
 She writes about political stickers on her research blog Stickerkitty and has presented papers at academic conferences in Canada, England, Germany, Ireland, Scotland, and the United States.